mapbender/mapbender-documentation/en/elements/misc/dimensions_handler.rst

 Timeslider in context menu
 --------------------------

 A timeslider can be integrated via the layertree as an option in the context menu of the layer.
-To do this, the "Dimension" option must be activated in the :ref:`layertree` element.
+To do this, the **Dimension** option must be activated in the :ref:`layertree` element.

 .. image:: ../../../figures/wmst_layertree.png
      :scale: 80